someguynamedmatt/giphy-grabber/README.md

   - Yikes.
 This was tough and arguably was more of a time sink than anything else (infinite scroll coming up as a close second).
 It was very simple to get a top-to-bottom-left-to-right masonry grid, but I noticed that adding new gifs to the `gifs` state would intermingle the old with the new in the top-down-left-right fashion, which was disorienting.
 So, I spent a significant amount of time getting that working which, after it has all been said and done, feels a bit hacky to me.
 TL;DR: for this implementation each gif is measured via the native DOM API and "told" how many grid rows it should span based on the gifs height.

 - Infinite Scroll
   - Had I had more time I would have really liked to sit with this a bit longer.
 It feels finnicky to me, but due to time constraints I had to "be happy" with what was functioning.
-This is a totaly guess, but I believe the dynamic nature of the grid sizing makes it difficult (in this current implementation) to "know" when the `flag` has crossed its threshold.
-A refactor considering would be an injection of the flag somewhere _within_ the rendered gifs, coupled with an intersection point near, but not _at_, the bottom of the page.
+I believe the dynamic nature of the grid sizing makes it difficult (in this current implementation) to "know" when the `flag` has crossed its threshold.
+A refactor consideration would be an injection of the flag somewhere _within_ the rendered gifs, coupled with an intersection point near, but not _at_, the bottom of the page.